p4lang/p4runtime/docs/v1/p4runtime-id-notes.md

 `session_id` field values appear in the message types listed below.
-The allowed set of values is determined by the P4Runtime server, typically in a contiguous range `[0, C-1]` for some maximum number of clone sessions `C` supported by the device, which can differ from one device to another.
+The allowed set of values is determined by the P4Runtime server, typically in a contiguous range `[1, C]` for some maximum number of clone sessions `C` supported by the device, which can differ from one device to another.